GiG/recruitment-cases/ui-developer/README.md

 ## Intro
 You will be presented with three photoshop files, one of a registration form for desktop, one for Tablet Lanscape and one for mobile.
-They are both retina ready.
+They are all retina ready.

 ## Preparation and guides
 1. The test results should work for at least Chrome, Firefox and IE Edge and 11, as well as latest versions of iOS and Android.